Joseph Iléo

-Joseph Iléo (15 September 1921 – 19 September 1994), subsequently Zairianised as Sombo Amba Iléo, was a politician in the Democratic Republic of the Congo and was prime minister for two periods.
+Joseph Iléo (15 September 1921 – 19 September 1994), subsequently Zairianised as Sombo Amba Iléo, was a Congolese politician and was prime minister for two periods.

 Early life

 Joseph Iléo was born on 15 September 1921.
 In 1956, he was one of the authors of Manifeste de la Conscience Africaine, which demanded the right of Africans to self-rule.

-In 1958, he was one of the founders of the Mouvement National Congolais.
+In 1958, he was one of the founders of the Mouvement National Congolais (MNC).
+Whereas Patrice Lumumba represented the more revolutionary wing of the MNC, calling for both political and socio-economic independence, Iléo was closer to Congolese comprador elites who sought to eliminate discriminatory obstacles within an otherwise "neocolonial" status quo.
 When the movement split a year later, he joined the camp led by Albert Kalonji.

 Career

 Iléo was voted into the Senate and then voted its president in June 1960.
-Upon the dismissal of then-prime minister Patrice Lumumba, Iléo was declared prime minister by Congolese president, Joseph Kasa-Vubu, on 5 September 1960.
+Upon the dismissal of then-prime minister Lumumba, Iléo was declared prime minister by Congolese president, Joseph Kasa-Vubu, on 5 September 1960.
 He held the post until 20 September 1960.

 Under Kasa-Vubu's successor, Justin Marie Bomboko, Ileo served as Minister of Information.
 He was again declared prime minister on 9 February 1961.
 He remained in this post until 2 August 1961.

 From March to December 1979 Iléo served as President of the National Assembly.